Parliament Building (Quebec): Following inauguration

 The building initially hosted all major executive and legislative offices of the province of Quebec as well as the parliamentary library.
 However, by the turn of the century, the government decided to expand their working spaces and moved some of their offices to adjacent structures.
 The first was Édifice Pamphile-Le May, which was added in 1910–1915 to host the Library of the National Assembly.
 It was also at that time that a parliamentary restaurant, Le Café du Parlement, was opened in the courtyard (renamed Le Parlementaire in 1970).
 A decade later, the Édifice Honoré-Mercier was built to house several ministries, including the office of premier, which was in the building from its construction until 1972 and from 2002 on. Édifice Jean-Antoine-Panet and Édifice André-Laurendeau were erected in the 1930s, for the Ministry of Transport and Ministry of Agriculture, respectively.
 The latter building is now the main office of the lieutenant-governor.

-In 1985, the Parliament Building, along with several adjacent buildings and terrain, were declared a national historic site (site historique national), and as such taken away from the control of the provincial Ministry of Culture and Communications, and municipalities, to ensure operational independence.
+In 1985, the Parliament Building, along with several adjacent buildings and terrain, were declared a national historic site (site historique national).
+As such, it taken away from the control of the provincial Ministry of Culture and Communications, and municipalities, to ensure operational independence.
 This was reaffirmed during changes to the law in 2011, though the term was changed to national heritage site (site patrimonial national).

 In 2016-2019 a new entrance with enhanced security and additional space for parliamentary committees were built for $60.5 million.